-This three-year project develops a new education programme called EVA – Education for Values and Attitudes – and an EVA educational platform vaeie.eu.
-The EVA educational programme will contain a toolkit and media content, that primary and secondary school teachers can access in order to work with students to raise awareness of the European Union goals and history and to cultivate European values of democracy, human rights, gender equality, and the rule of law.
+This three-year project develops a new education programme called EVIA – Education for Values and Attitudes – and an EVIA educational platform vaeie.eu.
+The EVIA educational programme will contain a toolkit and media content, that primary and secondary school teachers can access in order to work with students to raise awareness of the European Union goals and history and to cultivate European values of democracy, human rights, gender equality, and the rule of law.

 The project uses Education for Values and Attitudes (EVA) to encourage progressive attitudes toward society, active citizenship, and human solidarity.
 The project supports an inclusive education and society and promotes the peaceful co-existence and integration of diverse groups in Europe, including religious and ethnic minority communities, migrant workers, and refugees fleeing from war, overcoming issues that can promote far right exremisim and anti-European attitudes.

 The objectives of the project are:

 - To foster social inclusion and integration through enhance Values and Attitudes Education at European level;

 - To strengthen the teaching profession through open resources, training, cooperation;

 - To harness open education and new technologies for enhance the resources, training, cooperation and democracy of education;